Skip to main content

 Observing rejected writes

-When the binding drops an owned-fact write, Directive emits a resolver.write.rejected observation event with reason: "clobbered" so you can surface the drop in tests, devtools, or production logging.
-The event is a discriminated union on kind — branch on it before reading the arm-specific fields:
+When the binding drops an abort-bound write, Directive emits a resolver.write.rejected observation event with reason: "clobbered" so you can surface the drop in tests, devtools, or production logging.
+The event is a discriminated union on kind – branch on it before reading the arm-specific fields:

 system.observe((e) => {